 Areas of Knowledge (35 credits): Majors work closely with professors and advisors to choose from scores of courses in four areas of knowledge.

 Choose from English, film studies, fine arts, language, history, interdisciplinary liberal studies, philosophy, religious studies, women and gender studies, some Asian studies, and UCOR Humanities and Global Challenges, including five credits in composition/writing

-Choose from anthropology, communications, criminal justice, economics, international studies, nonprofit leadership, political science, psychology, public affairs, sociology, social work, some Asian studies, some addiction studies and UCOR Social Sciences and Global Challenges
+Choose from anthropology, communication and media, criminal justice, economics, education and interdisciplinary studies, international studies, marketing, management, nonprofit leadership, political science, psychology, public affairs, sociology, social work, some Asian studies, some environmental studies and UCOR 3600 social sciences

 "Interdisciplinary Liberal Studies Majors, for me, are the most remarkable students on campus.
 They seek more than narrow disciplinary work, and instead pursue broader understanding of complex real-world problems by integrating insights drawn from these disciplines.
 In other words, they work and think at the most challenging, academic level possible - interdisciplinary scholarship."

 Student Profile: Katy Granath

 Whether focusing on Somali women's health or pornography, Katy Granath took on challenging research assignments.
 Her efforts were rewarded when she flew to Kentucky to present her findings at the National Conference for Undergraduate Research.
 More here.